MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex2_Manage_Users_and_Groups.md

 		Import-Module Microsoft.Graph.Identity.DirectoryManagement

 4. At the command prompt, you must now connect to Microsoft Graph and perform a request for permission to use the cmdlets that were just imported.
 Microsoft Graph PowerShell permissions are NOT pre-authorized.
-As such, you must perform a one-time, per-module request for permissions depending on your needs.
-The 'Group.Read.All' scope is required to display the current list of active groups.
-The 'Directory.ReadWrite.All' scope provides permission to read and write data in Adatum's directory, such as users and groups.
-This permission is required to restore the deleted group.
+As such, you must perform a one-time, per-module request for permissions depending on your needs. <br/>

+	- The 'Group.ReadWrite.All' scope is required to display the current list of active groups and restore the deleted group. <br/>
+	- The 'Directory.ReadWrite.All' scope provides permission to read and write data in Adatum's directory, such as users and groups.
+This permission is required to restore the deleted group. <br/>

 	Type the following command and then press Enter: <br/>

-		Connect-MgGraph -Scopes 'Group.Read.All', 'Directory.ReadWrite.All'
+		Connect-MgGraph -Scopes 'Group.ReadWrite.All', 'Directory.ReadWrite.All'

 5. A **Sign in** window will appear requesting your credentials.
 Sign in using Holly's Microsoft 365 account of **Holly@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider) and **User.pw1** as the Password.